apache/activemq-artemis/RELEASING.md

 using the "Drop" button on [Nexus website](https://repository.apache.org/#stagingRepositories).
 Before starting the upload again, check the release.properties at the root of the project.

+**_Keep the checkout used to run the release process for later, the website update scripts will reference it for documentation output._**

 ### Resuming release upload

 If something happened during the release upload to nexus, you may need to eventually redo the upload.